gwastro/BH-Spectroscopy-GW190521/README.md

               and Kastha, Shilpa and Westerweck, Julian
               and Nitz, Alexander H. and Wang, Yi-Fan and Nielsen, Alex B. and Krishnan, Badri",
-    title = "{Observation of a multimode quasi-normal spectrum from a perturbed black hole}", eprint = "2105.05238",
+    title = "{Multimode Quasinormal Spectrum from a Perturbed Black Hole}", eprint = "2105.05238",
     archivePrefix = "arXiv",
     primaryClass = "gr-qc",